Tickmill Review Of 2026

 Their risk monitoring team also stood out.
 Early on, I experimented with aggressive leverage on a gold trade, and within hours, I received an email warning about “excessive risk exposure.”

 That said, leverage caps split my feelings.
-The 1:30 limit for retail traders (vs. 1:500 for professionals) is sensible for curbing recklessness, but as a cautious trader, I rarely pushed beyond 1:10 anyway.
+The 1:30 cap for FCA and CySEC retail traders (versus up to 1:500 for elective Professional clients, confirmed on the CySEC entity’s accounts page) is sensible for curbing recklessness, but as a cautious trader, I rarely pushed beyond 1:10 anyway.
 Their margin calculator, though, was a lifesaver.
 I used it daily to visualize potential losses before entering trades;no guesswork, just cold, clear math.

 Who I’d recommend Tickmill’s risk management for: